OffBroadway/flippydrive/_sources/wifi.rst.txt

 Take a look at the :doc:`configuration file<configuration>` entries, :doc:`server<server>`, and/or :doc:`desktop app<desktop>` required to use wifi.

-.. todo:: The desktop application is still in internal testing.
-Coming Soon.
+.. todo:: The desktop application documentation is now in progress, standby.

 Gameplay Network Requirements
 `````````````````````````````